dnotq/starterkit/README.md

 // Convert a font file to a compressed header:
 $ ./binary_to_compressed_c.exe -base85 Cousine-Regular.ttf cousine_font > cousine_font.h

-// Copy the font header to the app source directory and include like this:
+// Copy the font header to the primary source directory and include like this:
 #include "cousine_font.h"

 // Add to IMGUI with: